hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 Aries agents currently use the envelope described in [RFC0019](/features/0019-encryption-envelope/README.md).
 This envelope uses libsodium (NaCl) encryption/decryption, which is based on Salsa20Poly1305 algorithm.

-Another prior effort towards enhancing JWE compliace used XChacha20Poly1305 encryption and ECDH-SS key wrapping mode.
-See Aries-RFCs [issue-133](https://github.com/hyperledger/aries-rfcs/issues/133#issuecomment-535199768), [Go JWE Authcrypt package](https://github.com/hyperledger/aries-framework-go/tree/v0.1.0/pkg/didcomm/packer/jwe/authcrypt).
+Another prior effort towards enhancing JWE compliance is to use XChacha20Poly1305 encryption and ECDH-SS key wrapping mode.
+See Aries-RFCs [issue-133](https://github.com/hyperledger/aries-rfcs/issues/133#issuecomment-535199768) and [Go JWE Authcrypt package](https://github.com/hyperledger/aries-framework-go/tree/v0.1.0/pkg/didcomm/packer/jwe/authcrypt) for an implementation detail.
 As ECDH-SS is not specified by JOSE, a new recipient header field, `spk`, was needed to contain the static encrypted public key of the sender.
 Additionally (X)Chacha20Poly1305 key wrapping is also not specified by JOSE.
+For these reasons, this option is mentioned here as reference only.

 ## JWE formats